This post may contain affiliate links. Please read our disclosure policy.

 How To Make Lasagna Rollups

-These step-by-step photos and instructions help you visualize how to make a small batch of lasagna rollups.
+These photos and instructions help you visualize how to make a small batch of lasagna rollups.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Noodle Layering: Lay the cooked noodles flat on a large plate or cutting board.
-Spread half of the cheese mixture over each noodle.
+- Spread 2 tablespoons of meat sauce on the bottom of a 5×7-inch baking dish.
+Place noodles flat on a plate or board.
+Spread cheese mixture evenly over each noodle.

 Expert Tips